LisbethH23/R-project-last-assesment-bootcamp/README.md

 # R-Analisist using Power Bi-last-assesment-bootcamp
 [View Dashboard](https://app.powerbi.com/groups/me/reports/f8f60563-f22b-4b53-9cf9-d0fff1192a09/ReportSection)
-Aim: Was to clean data , learn more about R studio and how tu call and use the packages, library tidyverse and the use ggplot2 as a part of the last assessment.
+Aim: First clean data ,learn more about R studio and how you enter codes to use the differents packages offered in R, library tidyverse and the use ggplot2.
+Second use a visualization programme PowerBi in this case the client ask for a dashboard using their brand colours blue, brown and green.

 ### Findings 1:
-Found outliers and duplicates in the data of Hollywood movies using code to remove them.
+Found outliers and duplicates in the data of Hollywood movies using code in R to remove them.

 ### Finding 2:
 Relationship between the variables in the data, how many Hollywood movies were produced in a year and the best Gnre with the most profitability .